-- Sore throat, which sometimes can be very severe
+- A sore throat, which can be severe

 - Muscle aches

-After a day or two, someone with mono may also have:
+After a day or two, you may also have:

-- A measles-like skin rash anywhere on the face or body.
-Sometimes the rash develops suddenly after you’ve taken amoxicillin for a severe sore throat.
+- A measles-like rash on your face or body.
+It might begin suddenly after you’ve taken amoxicillin for a severe sore throat.

-- Tiny red spots or bruise-like areas inside the mouth, especially on the roof of the mouth (palate)
+- Tiny red spots or bruise-like areas inside your mouth, especially on the roof of your mouth (palate)

-- Soreness in the upper-left abdomen, from an enlarged spleen
+- Soreness in your upper left belly because of an enlarged spleen

-- You have the symptoms of mono -- especially for longer than 10 days -- or you have a severe sore throat for more than a day or two.
-You need to see a doctor to rule out other illnesses, such as strep throat.
+- You have mono symptoms for longer than 10 days or you have a severe sore throat for more than a day or two.
+Your doctor will want to rule out other illnesses, such as strep throat.

-- You have severe, persistent headache and a stiff neck, which might be signs of meningitis.
+- You have a severe headache that won’t go away and a stiff neck, which might be signs of meningitis

-- You develop a rash consisting of many tiny red spots (which doctors call petechiae), which could be a sign of a low platelet count or other serious illness such as meningitis.
+- You get a rash of many tiny red spots (petechiae), which could be a sign of a lack of platelets in your blood or another serious illness such as meningitis

 - You have yellow skin or eyes (jaundice), which may be a sign of hepatitis